schibsted/spid-tech-docs/resources/articles/varnish-integration.md

 ## Authorization cookie

-When using the Varnish SchAcc paywall, authorization requests are made by the paywall module.
+When using the Varnish Schibsted account paywall, authorization requests are made by the paywall module.
 Varnish uses the `SP_ID` cookie, which is encrypted and set by the JavaScript SDK.
 When using the paywall module, you must also use the JavaScript SDK, otherwise, users will not be recognized, and thus not given